guanana/google-timeline-visit-calculator/README.md

 but I couldn't fine any that would calculate the time I spent in each country.

-I wanted to do something with the data Google collects from me and use it for my own profit.
-For an immigration paperwork I need to provide proof of all time spent I spent outside the country.
-I created this tool to aid me with that task but it can be use for multiple other applications
+I wanted to do something with the data Google collects from me and use it for my own benefit.
+I need, for an immigration paperwork to provide proof of all time spent I spent outside the country.
+I created this tool to help me with that task but it can be use for multiple other applications

-## How it works?
+## How does it work?
 ### Get your data together
 You go to [Google](https://takeout.google.com/settings/takeout) and ask for the export.
 You'll get a huge (or not) json file with all your location history